renalreg/ukrdc-compose/README.md

 ### `fastapi.environment.FORWARDED_ALLOW_IPS`

-Allowing all (*) is a temporary solution.
+Uvicorn uses `FORWARDED_ALLOW_IPS` to determine which proxy IPs are allowed to access the server.

-We cannot resolve the proxy IP at runtime, and since it's unknown until the container is running, we need to just allow all for now.
+We cannot resolve the proxy IP at runtime, and since it's unknown until the container is running.
-Our public-facing reverse proxy should negate any security risks.
+However, we set up our compose stack such that the API host is only ever accessed via it's internal IP address.
+All external connections are blocked (no exposed ports), and all traffic comes in via the `nginx` reverse proxy.
+Therefore, we set `FORWARDED_ALLOW_IPS` to allow all IP's to get around this issue.

+### `fastapi.environment.ALLOW_ORIGINS`

+While we have the option to specify allowed origins for the API, we don't need to do this in production since the UI is served on the same origin under a different path, behind a reverse proxy.

 ## Example environment